alebel94/Stocks_API_AB_NK/README.md

 This is a Flask api, stocks-api-ab-nk, that receives a pull request from TD Ameritrade's API.

+### TODO - @Ale can you add step-by-step instructions for downloading the data?

 Data requested from TD Ameritrade will include historic price data.

 The data is stored in a PostgreSQL database along with the pull instructions.